State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Analysis of Sequential Data Modeling

-As a result of investigation of the requirement satisfaction, we find that no \Mod{existing} \Mod{HMM} model accommodate\Mod{s} both state duration and state interval \Mod{together}.
-Nevertheless, we conclude that HSMM is the best baseline model \Mod{to be extended} \Mod{towards} our new \Mod{target} model because only HSMM handles state duration. \Mod{Hence}, the next section gives a detailed explanation of HSMM.
+As a result of investigation of the requirement satisfaction, {it is apparent that} no existing HMM model accommodates both {the} state duration and {the} state interval together.
+Nevertheless, we conclude that HSMM is the best baseline model to be extended towards our new target model because only HSMM handles state duration.

+{Moreover, some {extended} models of HSMM {have} been proposed.
+Baratchi {\it et al.} and Yu {\it et al.} proposed {extended} models of HSMM {that} can treat missing data.
+Their proposal can model the sequential data even {if they} include missing intervals \cite{Yu2003MobilityTracking,Baratchi2014}.
+These studies are motivated to complement the missing data so {that} the {`}interval of missing' might have variable status in all sequence{s}.
+It is useful for modeling even if it has missing data and {interpolating} the missing data.
+However{,} in the situation we lead from the sequential data analysis described in this section, the {\it interval} is not {`}missing'.
+The status of {the} interval is only the interval which includes other status {that is un}related to the sequence.
+Therefore the target for modeling {differs {from our target}.
+It is necessary} to model the {\it interval} which is not missing. {Therefore}, the next section {provides} a detailed explanation of HSMM.}